fan2goa1/fan2goa1/README.md

 - An internship in terms of L2 Trace Process.
 - Materials for applying graduate projects.
-- Collect and sort the learning materials through 3 years.
+- Collect and sort the learning materials through these 3 years.

 ## 🌱 I'm currently learning